Geometric Art & Architecture History | Geometric Art & Design

 Greece

-Geometric art was originally created as decorative abstract patterns and used basic geometric shapes (triangles and rectangular forms) and in some cases used symbolism.
-Later in the Classical period 510-323 B.C.E motifs adjoined Greek allegories and paintings of culturally significant events which at times depicted battles and victories over kings empires.
+Geometric art was originally created as decorative abstract patterns and used basic geometric shapes (triangles, circles and rectangular forms) and in some cases used symbolism.
+Much later than the earlier examples of geometric symbolism during the Greek Classical period 510-323 BCE motifs adjoined Greek allegories and paintings of culturally significant events which at times depicted battles and victories over kings empires.
 One such event was when Alexander the Great triumphed over the autocratic Persian Achaemenid empire led by King Darius III (334-330 BCE).
 Over many generations both empires had regularly come into conflict.
 It turns out the Greeks took issue with being subservient to the Persian kings.
 As one can tell, not a lot has changed over thousands of years of time with the rise and fall of empires and in modern times "global superpowers".

 Early geometric art was however decorative and simplified.
 The geometric style evolved throughout Greece's rich history from basic geometric shapes into much more stylised and detailed work painted on vases and through the creation of celebratory monuments and sculptures.
 Similarities to early Greek geometric work can be seen within other civilisations, oceans apart in the Americas and throughout the world.